whitneyburton/portfolios/students/1611-back/charlotte-moore/20170302-Charlotte-Moore-M2.markdown

 ### Conceptual Understanding

  * 4: Developer is able to describe concepts with a high degree of specificity and accuracy without assistance
-  * 3: Developer is able to describe concepts with a moderately high degree of specificity and accuracy with some assistance/questioning
-  * 2: Developer demonstrates some gaps in understanding when asked for additional detail
-  * 1: Developer has fundamental misconceptions about Rails, MVCs, the web, or related topics

 ### Analytic/Algorithmic Thinking

  * 4: Developer independently breaks complex processes into logical sequences of small steps and validates progress along the way

 ###  Feature Completeness

  * 4: Developer is able to finish all prescribed functionality, refactor and have all passing tests

 ###  ActiveRecord Syntax and Style

  * 4: Developer is able to establish and utilize ActiveRecord methods independently and can articulately discuss the difference between relationships at the model and database level

 ### Rails Style

  * 4: Developer is able to craft Rails features that make smart use of Ruby, follow the principles of MVC, and establish logic in the appropriate classes

 ### Testing

  * 3: Developer uses tests at multiple layers of abstraction to drive development, but may need some assistance parsing errors or prioritizing next steps

 ### Collaboration